No matter the story, Hayao Miyazaki

-- Neil Gaiman of The Sandman fame in comics amidst other masterpices likes mythology, cats, and gothic imagery and/or dressing.
+- Neil Gaiman of The Sandman fame likes mythology, cats, and gothic imagery and/or clothes.
 And expect stories within stories within stories, and the story will be talking about other stories.

 - Mike Mignola has said in interviews that he created Hellboy because he loves drawing weird monsters, big gorillas and mad-science devices and wanted an excuse to get paid for it.

 - Doug TenNapel's comics usually have a cat.
 Even when they aren't main characters or even important to the plot, there's usually at least one scene that prominently features one if not several.